 Originally published April 20, 2019.
 Updated September 9, 2021.

 For search marketers, your keyword quality score can be one of the most impactful components of your ad campaigns.
-Combined with bids, your quality score impacts where ads serve on the search engine results page (SERP).
-A poor quality score could mean you’ll rarely see the top positions or that you’ll have to pay a premium to obtain it.
+Combined with bids, your quality score determines where ads serve on the search engine results page (SERP).
+A poor quality score could mean you’ll rarely secure the top positions, or that you’ll have to pay a premium to obtain it.

 A quality score is a value on a scale of 1-10 that is given to each of your keywords.
 It is made up of three factors:

 A) Expected click-through-rate: This is the rate at which Google expects searchers to click through from your ad to your landing page.

 B) Ad relevance: This refers to how closely your ad matches the intent behind a user’s search.

 C) Landing page experience: This is an approximation of how useful your landing page is to users who click your ad.

 Now let’s determine how to improve the score.